fedex81/heliosPSX/README.md

 # HeliosPSX

-HeliosPSX is a fork a JPSX, the fast and efficient PlayStation emulator written entirely in Java.
+HeliosPSX is a fork of JPSX, the fast and efficient PlayStation emulator written entirely in Java.

 See README.txt for more info on JPSX.